mattybwoy/Bookshelf/README.md

 - List page created
 - Books can now be added into database
 - Books are displayed in JSON format in list page
+- Individual books can be selected from url

 ## Improvements